SeizeCyber/Ivanti-Secure-Connect-Logs-Parser/README.md

 - :warning: **Error Handling**: The script provides error handling to manage invalid user inputs and ensure smooth execution.

+## Current Issues
+- The script cant handle large vc0 that weights over 4-5 MB, this issue can be mitigated by first cleaning the file from excessive null bytes and splitting the file into small chunks. a built-in solution hopefully will be provided in the next versions.

 ### Planned Improvements for Next Version

 - **Adding More Message Codes and Descriptions**: Identify and incorporate additional message codes and their descriptions to improve the comprehensiveness of the log parsing process.